ahuk/sketch-libraries/README.md

-# sketch-libraries
+# Worthwhile Sketch libraries
-In this repo you will find worthwhile .sketch libraries for wireframing, interaction design and prototyping (are based on symbols).
+We have looked across the web to find the best libraries for wireframing, interaction design and prototyping.
+All included ones are based on symbols.

 ## Currently included
 - arrows-hanii.sketch (mainly arrows): https://dribbble.com/hanii